eliseoalcaraz/game123C/README.md

     This will upload your branch to the remote repository so that others can review your work.

 ### 5. Create a Pull Request (PR)
-- Go to the repository on the web (GitHub, GitLab, etc.), and you should see an option to create a pull request for your branch.
+- Go to the repository on the Github and you should see an option to create a pull request for your branch.
 - Create a PR for your branch, providing a clear description of the changes you've made.
 - Assign reviewers from your team and request feedback.